Officers and Advisory Board

 ADVISORY BOARD

-Debra Rae Cohen (2021) is a Professor of English at the University of South Carolina, Debra Rae Cohen focuses her research on British modernism and media, especially radio, and women’s literature of the world wars.
+Debra Rae Cohen (2021; 2024) is Distinguished Professor of English Emerita at the University of South Carolina.
+Her research focuses on British modernism and media, especially radio, and women’s literary responses to war and political crisis.
 She is the author of Remapping the Home Front: Locating Citizenship in British Women’s Great War Fiction, and co-editor of the collections Broadcasting Modernism and Teaching Representations of the First World War.
 She was a founding member of The Space Between and the first book review editor of its journal.
-Former editor of the journal Modernism/modernity, she is currently the Vice President of the Council of Editors of Learned Journals.
+Former editor of the journal Modernism/modernity, she is currently the Past President of the Council of Editors of Learned Journals.